 At a glance

-Declining — being discussed less frequently.
-0 mentions in the last 30 days, 3 the 60 before.
+Rising — being discussed more frequently.
+3 mentions in the last 30 days, 3 the 60 before, 2 the 90 before that.

-Local business owners and developers looking for more flexibility in downtown locations.
+Local businesses and developers looking for industrial space.

 A new Smith's Marketplace, fuel center, and retail pads are proposed for Main Street.
 The project requires a development agreement and includes requests for deviations from standard city codes regarding loading bays, parking, and signage height.
 Utility infrastructure, particularly water mains and stormwater discharge, are also major discussion points.